Iddo Netanyahu

 Iddo Netanyahu (עדו נתניהו; born July 24, 1952) is an Israeli physician, author, and playwright.
-He is the younger brother of Benjamin Netanyahu, the Prime Minister of Israel, and Yonatan Netanyahu, a highly decorated soldier who was killed leading Operation Entebbe, the hostage rescue mission in 1976.
+He is the younger brother of Benjamin Netanyahu, the Prime Minister of Israel, and Yonatan Netanyahu, a highly decorated soldier who was killed leading the Entebbe raid, a hostage rescue mission in 1976.

 Biography

-Iddo Netanyahu was born in Jerusalem, the son of Cela (née Segal; 1912–2000) and professor Benzion Netanyahu (1910–2012), and spent part of his childhood in the United States.
-He left studies at Cornell University in 1973 to fight for Israel in the Yom Kippur War.
+Iddo Netanyahu was born in Jerusalem, the son of Cela (née Segal; 1912–2000) and professor Benzion Netanyahu (1910–2012), and spent part of his childhood in the United States living in Cheltenham Township, Pennsylvania where he attended elementary and middle school.
+His family later returned to Israel, and he attended high school in Jerusalem.
+After finishing high school, Netanyahu returned to the United States to study at his father's former workplace Cornell University, but in 1973 he put a hold on his studies to fight for Israel in the Yom Kippur War.

-Netanyahu served in Sayeret Matkal from 1970 to 1973, Israel's special forces unit, as did both his brothers.
-He has an M.D. from Hebrew University of Jerusalem School of Medicine and did post-doctoral training at Georgetown University Hospital, Washington, D.C., and Mount Sinai Medical Center, New York City.
+Netanyahu served in Sayeret Matkal from 1970 to 1973, Israel's top special forces unit, as did both his brothers.
+He later returned to Cornell University and finished his undergraduate degree.
+He went back to Israel and earned an M.D. from Hebrew University of Jerusalem School of Medicine and did post-doctoral training at Georgetown University Hospital, Washington, D.C., and Mount Sinai Medical Center, New York City.
 He works part-time as a radiologist, but dedicates most of his time to writing.

-Since 2008, after authoring several books, Netanyahu has been concentrating on playwriting.
+Since 2008, after writing several books, Netanyahu has been concentrating on playwriting.
 His plays have appeared worldwide, including off-Broadway in New York, Tel Aviv, St. Petersburg, Moscow, and Tashkent, among other cities.
 His play Don Samuel Abravanel was awarded the President of Warsaw Prize in 2022.

 Personal life

-Netanyahu lives in Jerusalem, Israel.
-He is married and has two children.
+Netanyahu and his wife Dafna have two children.